kolkhis/tech-notes/ato/index.md

 ## Raleigh, NC

-All Things Open (ATO) is one of the largest open-source technology conferences in the U.S., bringing together thousands of developers, engineers, and open- source advocates each year in Raleigh, North Carolina.
+All Things Open (ATO) is one of the largest open-source technology conferences in the U.S., bringing together thousands of developers, engineers, and open-source advocates each year in Raleigh, North Carolina.

 It's held annually at the Raleigh Convention Center, a spacious venue designed to host an event of this size.